Students who want to be top students are busy.

 - Ideas that pop into your head

-So instead of relying on your memory, write it all down in an “everything” list.
-Use a notebook or, if you prefer, a smartphone app like Google Keep.
+So write it down in an “everything” list.
+You can use a notebook or an app like Google Keep.
+Then, follow this system:

 1. Once a day, review your “everything” list.

-- If it’s a date you need to take note of, mark it down in your calendar.
+- If it’s a date you need to keep track of, mark it down in your calendar.

 - If it’s a task that will take three minutes or less to complete, do it immediately.

-- If it’s a task that will take more than three minutes to complete, schedule an appointment in your calendar to do it.
+- If it’s a task that will take more than three minutes, schedule it as an appointment in your calendar.

-- If it’s an idea or some type of information you’d like to keep for future reference, save it in a document in Dropbox or Google Drive.
+- If it’s an idea or information you’d like to keep for future reference, save it in a document in Dropbox or Google Drive.